hazama-yuinyan/Expresso/Expresso/Documentations/ExpressoTutorial.md

 }
 ```

-<span class="caption">Listing 11: Using the `FileStream` class defined in .NET to write some text into a file.</span>
+<span class="caption">Listing (placeholder): Using the `FileStream` class defined in .NET to write some text into a file.</span>

-Let's break down the code in Listing 11.
+Let's break down the code in Listing (placeholder).
 First we need to import types that have a file handle and convert strings into another encoding from .NET.
 So the import statements.
 In `main` function, we declare a new variable that will hold a stream of a file and create and open a new file.
 And then we create a `UTF8Encoding` that converts strings
-into UTF-8 because strings in Expresso are in UTF-16.
-And we get a string as a byte sequence using the `UTF8Encoding.GetBytes` method.
+into UTF-8 because strings in Expresso are encoded in UTF-16.
+We get a string as a byte sequence using the `UTF8Encoding.GetBytes` method.
 Then we write the byte sequence to the file that we created just a short while ago.
-And finally, we check that the file is successfully created, and if so we dispose of
+Finally, we check that the file is successfully created, and if so we dispose of
 the file stream.

 ### The null literal